Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 The Paris Hub

-Paris Gare du Nord, Gare de Lyon, Gare Montparnasse, and Gare de l’Est together form the finest international rail hub in the world — more international high-speed departures than any other city:
+Paris Gare du Nord, Gare de Lyon, Gare Montparnasse, and Gare de l’Est together form one of the busiest international rail hubs in the world — more international high-speed departures than any other city:

 RouteJourney TimeFrom